 Please note that to be excluded from the Phase 2 filing obligation a company must meet all three criteria.

-Phase 3 will involve all remaining Corporation Tax Payers.
+Phase 3: This will involve all remaining Corporation Tax Payers.
 It is intended that this will commence at a later date.

 Companies not yet subject to mandatory iXBRL filing may still do so on optional basis.
 We strongly encourage companies to use either the optional filing period or the test filing facilities to ensure they are fully prepared for mandatory filing.